umaidali236/development-environment-setup-demo/README.md

 ### 1. ESLint

-- Extension id - dbaeumer.vscode-eslint
+- Extension id : dbaeumer.vscode-eslint

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or ESLint in the Extensions search box

 - Click on install

 ![eslint](/documentation/images/es-lint.png)

 ### 2. Markdownlint

-- Extension id - davidanson.vscode-markdownlint
+- Extension id : davidanson.vscode-markdownlint

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or Markdownlint in the Extensions search box

 - Click on install

 ![markdownlint](/documentation/images/markdownlint.png)

 ### 3. Github Pull requests

-- Extension id - github.vscode-pull-request-github
+- Extension id : github.vscode-pull-request-github

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or Github Pull requests in the Extensions search box

 - Click on install

 ![github-pr](/documentation/images/github-pr.png)

 ### 4. Live Preview

-- Extension id - ms-vscode.live-server
+- Extension id : ms-vscode.live-server

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or Live Preview in the Extensions search box

 - Click on install

 ![live-preview](/documentation/images/live-preview.png)

 ### 5. Prettier - Code formatter

-- Extension id - ms-vscode.live-server
+- Extension id : ms-vscode.live-server

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or Prettier - Code formatter in the Extensions search box

 - Click on install

 ![prettier](/documentation/images/prettier.png)

 ### 6. JavaScript and TypeScript Nightly

-- Extension id - ms-vscode.vscode-typescript-next
+- Extension id : ms-vscode.vscode-typescript-next

-  - Enter the extension id in the Extensions search box
+- Enter the extension id or JavaScript and TypeScript Nightly in the Extensions search box

 - Click on install

 ![typescript](/documentation/images/typescript.png)